qiskit-advocate/qiskit-advocate-projects/README.md

 # qiskit-advocate-projects

-This project has been evolved into Qiskit Advocate Mentorship Program (QAMP) and the repo is archived.
-See [QAMP Spring 21](https://github.com/qiskit-advocate/qamp-spring-21) for example.
+**NOTE: This repo has been archived.
+The project has been evolved into Qiskit Advocate Mentorship Program (QAMP).
+See [QAMP Spring 21](https://github.com/qiskit-advocate/qamp-spring-21) for example.**

 A repository of projects that Qiskit Advocates are actively working on